Gecko

 At Mozilla, localizations are managed by locale communities around the world, who are responsible for maintaining high quality linguistic and cultural adaptation of Mozilla software into over 100 locales.

-The exact process of localization management differs from project to project, but in the case of Gecko applications, the localization is primarily done via a web localization system called Pontoon and stored in HG repositories under hg.mozilla.org/l10n-central.
+The exact process of localization management differs from project to project, but in the case of Gecko applications, the localization is primarily done via a web localization system called Pontoon and stored in a GitHub repository under github.com/mozilla-l10n/firefox-l10n.

 Read more